rutvij-patil24/internship-learnovate/README.md

 # internship-learnovate
-This repository contains codes of all the tasks of my web development internship at Learnovate Ecommerce.
+This repository contains the coded of all the tasks of my web development internship at Learnovate Ecommerce.

 Task 01 - Replicating photoshop image into HTML webpage.
 Task 02 - Designing a sample and professional resume website.